JeremiahKaren/35percent.github.io/_posts/2020-02-21-heygate-final-chapter-and-chance-for-southwark-to-redeem-itself.md

 ---
 layout: post
-title: Elephant Park - windfall for Lendlease
+title: Elephant Park - final phase, extra windfall for Lendlease
-published: false
+published: true
-subtitle: >-
-  Final phase of Heygate regeneration set for approval with increase in number of homes but no increase in affordable.
+subtitle: "Final phase of Heygate regeneration set for approval with increase in number of homes but no increase in affordable."
-date: '2020-02-21'
 ---
 We [blogged last year](http://35percent.org/2019-08-05-elephant-park-final-phase-affordable-housing/) about the final phase (MP5 H7) of the Heygate regeneration.